Campana, Buenos Aires

 Campana and Zárate make up an important industrial region.
 The city is linked to Zárate and the Zárate-Brazo Largo Bridge (and from there to Mesopotamia) by Provincial Route 6.
 The Pan-American Highway (Route 9) links Campana to Buenos Aires, Rosario, Córdoba and the north of Argentina.

+History

 The village of Campana was officially created in 1875.
 It was on July 6, 1885 that Campana Partido was created as an offshoot of the Exaltación de la Cruz Partido.

+Prior the arrival of the railways, Campana had begun to grow as a trading port for the meat packing industries.
+The Buenos Aires to Rosario railway, running through Campana, opened on 1 February 1876.
+This was the start of a huge influx of immigrants to work in new industries there.
+These included meat packing, milling, and a distillery.

 Campana has been since late 19th century and to a lesser degree today an important shipyard and port for passengers traveling to the remote Ibicuy Islands of the Paraná Delta.

 Japanese automobile manufacturer Honda opened a factory in 2011, where it has built the Honda City and Honda HR-V.

 Demographics

 Campana has a total of 94,333 inhabitants (INDEC, 2010).

 Population origins

 Welcome Centre at the Otamendi Natural Reserve, outside Campana.

-Most of the city's population consists almost entirely by descendants of Italian and Spanish (mostly Galicians) immigrants, although there are other minorities such as Germans, British, French and Roms.
+The city's population consists mostly of Italian and Spanish (mostly Galicians) immigrants, although there are other minorities such as Germans, British, French and Romani.
 In recent years there has been a slight increase in population from East Asia (China and South Korea) and Latin American countries like Bolivia, Paraguay and Peru.